swapnil-Crypto-IoT/W-FiNE-tool-BLE-Packet-Analyer/README.md

 # W-FiNE-tool-BLE-Packet-Analyer

-objective: Developed a tool using tkinter which extract the details of the BLE/Bluetooth based IoT node
+objective: Develop a tool using tkinter which extract the details of the BLE/Bluetooth based IoT node

 This code extract all the details of IoT node which suports only